 Have your plans changed due to the pandemic?

 We understand the pandemic has disrupted the education plans of many students.
-If you have not yet started or completed an undergraduate degree and are looking for options to earn college credit this fall, we’d love to hear from you.
+If you have not yet started or completed an undergraduate degree and are looking for options to earn college credit, we’d love to hear from you.

 Who should contact us?